-NELFT offers CT posts in both inpatient and community adult psychiatry, as well as Older Adult, CAMHS, LD and specialisms including Perinatal, Early Intervention and Liaison psychiatry.
+NELFT offers CT posts in both inpatient and community adult psychiatry, as well as Older Adult, CAMHS, LD and specialties including Perinatal, Early Intervention, Home Treatment Team, and Liaison psychiatry.

 Teaching and Exam Preparation

 You will have protected weekly Wednesday afternoon teaching.
 The first Wednesday of the month will be at Barts Hospital, and the rest at either the Jane Atkinson Health & Wellbeing Centre in Waltham Forest, or a venue within Redbridge.
 We quickly adapted to online teaching and at the moment these are attended remotely.